ROCm/HIP/docs/faq.rst

 What libraries does HIP provide?
 --------------------------------

 HIP provides key math and AI libraries.
-The full list can be found at :doc:`rocm:reference/api-libraries`
+See :doc:`rocm:reference/api-libraries` for the full list.

 What hardware does HIP support?
 -------------------------------

 HIP supports AMD and NVIDIA GPUs.
-See the :ref:`prerequisites of the install guide<install_prerequisites>` for detailed information.
+See :ref:`prerequisites of the install guide<install_prerequisites>` for detailed information.